OctoPrint/OctoPrint/docs/events/index.rst

    The server has disconnected from the printer

 Error
-   An error has occurred in the printer communication.
+   An unrecoverable error has been encountered, either as reported by the firmware (e.g. a thermal runaway) or on the connection.

    Payload: